Versailles II: Testament of the King

 Versailles II: Testament of the King (Versailles II: Le Testament) is a video game released in 2001.
 It was developed by Cryo Interactive and co-published by Cryo and Réunion des Musées Nationaux for Windows-based PCs.
 It is the sequel to the 1996 game Versailles 1685.

-The game is set in 1700, 15 years after the previous game, at the time of the death of King Charles II.
+The game is set in 1700, 15 years after the previous game, at the time of the death of Charles II of Spain.
 The player assumes the role of Charles-Louis de Farevolles, who turns up at the Court of Louis XIV, with neither influence at Court nor money.

 A 25 piece orchestra, led by Skip Sempé, performs an hour of music for the game.